Promote76/Promote76/DEPLOYMENT_GUIDE.md

 # Sovran Wealth Fund (SWF) Deployment Guide

-This guide provides instructions for deploying the Sovran Wealth Fund token to the Polygon Amoy testnet and interacting with it after deployment.
+This guide provides instructions for deploying the Sovran Wealth Fund token to the Polygon network (both Mainnet and Amoy testnet) and interacting with it after deployment.

 ## Prerequisites

 - Node.js and npm installed
 - Hardhat development environment set up
-- MetaMask wallet with Polygon Amoy testnet configured
+- MetaMask wallet configured with:
-- Small amount of Amoy POL tokens for gas (0.5 POL minimum)
+  - For testnet: Polygon Amoy testnet and small amount of Amoy POL tokens (0.5 POL minimum)
+  - For mainnet: Polygon mainnet and sufficient MATIC tokens (at least 1 MATIC recommended)

 ## Environment Setup